 Under section 41 of FOISA, information is exempt from disclosure if it relates to:

 The section 41 exemptions are sometimes referred to as "class-based" exemptions.
-This means that an exemption will apply if the information falls within a particular class of information (e.g. communications with the Queen).
+This means that an exemption will apply if the information falls within a particular class of information (e.g. communications with the King).
 Unlike most other exemptions, an authority does not have to demonstrate that disclosure would cause harm before applying one of the section 41 exemptions.

 The exemptions in section 41 are both subject to the public interest test in FOISA.
 This means that, even if an exemption applies, the information must be disclosed unless the public interest in withholding it outweighs the public interest in disclosing the information.